Sam Schoenfeld: Player

-Sam was an exceptional player from H.S., College, Graduate School, & throughout his professional years.

-Schoenfeld played professionally for 5 teams in the American Basketball League (the top professional league in the East) in the 1930s.
+Sam played basketball at the high school, collegiate, graduate and professional levels.
+During the 1930s, he played for 5 teams in the American Basketball League, which was the primary professional basketball league in the Eastern United States.

 Coach

 Sam Schoenfeld was a basketball coach at Thomas Jefferson High School in Brooklyn.
 He coached the team to a first-place tie in the 1941–42 season and a divisional crown in 1942–43.
 In his 7 years as coach at Jefferson, his team lost only 7 league games.

 Referee

 In the 1930s and 1940s, Sam was among the top college referees in the nation.
 From 1946 to 1951, Schoenfeld was a referee for the National Basketball Association.

 Sam Schoenfeld became the founder and first president (1948–50) of the Collegiate Basketball Officials Association.

 Other pursuits

 In 1936 Sam began developing a prototype for the first full-size basketball stop-clock.
 The clock was tested at Thomas Jefferson High School and The Brooklyn Jewish Center, where he was Athletic Director for 25 years.

 Schoenfeld was the co-founder and part owner of a coed sleepaway camp, called Camp Deerhead in Hancock (town), New York which provided a multitude of athletic activities for the campers.
 It was one of the first camps that constructed a hotel for the parents of the campers.